Introduction to Oil Painting

 19 February: Half Term

-26 February: Still life with flowers
+26 February: Still life in colour second session

-26 March: Landscape
+26 March: Interior painting

 The tutor may change the program due to weather conditions or similar circumstances.